 The proposed budget and Annual Fees Schedule shall be approved by a vote of two-thirds (2/3) of all of the Members present at the March Quarterly meeting.
 The Member Libraries that aren’t present at the March meeting shall be deemed to have approved said budget.

 Should the Board during the course of any fiscal year determine that the approved budget of SWAN requires amendment, the Board shall prepare, tentatively approve, and submit to the Member Libraries for approval an amended budget in the same manner as hereinbefore required.
 The Member Libraries shall have the same period of time to pass upon any proposed amendment and shall act upon same in the same manner as hereinbefore provided.

-For the purposes of these Bylaws, the term “budgeted items” shall mean:

-A. any items which are specifically described in an approved budget of SWAN when the expenditures for any such items do not exceed the dollar appropriation therefore set forth in the approved budget.

-B. any items which are generally described in an approved budget of SWAN when the expenditures for any such items which do not exceed the dollar appropriation therefore set forth in the approved budget.
 Monthly financial reports will be provided at each SWAN Board meeting.

 SECTION 2.
 CONTRACTS AND EXPENDITURES.
 The Board may authorize any officer or officers, agent or agents of SWAN, in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of SWAN and such authority may be general or confined to specific instances.
 SWAN may contract with agents, employees, vendors, independent contractors or other entities for administrative services, accounting/fiscal services, or any services necessary to carry out and accomplish the purposes of SWAN.

-The Board shall authorize expenditures for budgeted items.
 Expenditures not included in the annual budget which arise between meetings of the Administrators of the Member Libraries, may be voted on by electronic means.
 The SWAN Executive Director shall tally the vote and report it to the Board.
 The Board shall ratify the vote of the Member Libraries, unless more than 1/3 of the Member Libraries vote against the expenditure.
 If more than 1/3 of the Member Libraries vote against the expenditure, the issue must be referred to a meeting of Administrators of the Member Libraries.

 In the event of an emergency situation that impacts the day-to-day operations of SWAN, the Executive Director, with approval of the SWAN Board President, or the Vice-President if the President is not available, is authorized to expend funds to resolve the emergency.
 In this event, a purchase may be made on a single quotation as is deemed prudent by the President or Vice-President as needed, in response to the emergency.

 SECTION 3.
-CHECKS, DRAFTS, ETC. All checks, drafts, or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of SWAN, shall be signed by such officer or officers, agent or agents of SWAN and in such manner as shall from time to time be determined by resolution of the Board.
-In the absence of such determination by the Board, such instruments shall be signed by the Treasurer and countersigned by the President or the Vice President.
+CHECKS, DRAFTS, ETC. All checks, drafts, or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of SWAN, shall be signed and counter-signed by such officer or officers, agent or agents of SWAN and in such manner as shall from time to time be determined by resolution of the Board.